 Jenna Keelan, M.D., is a board-certified pediatric cardiologist at Children's Health and an Assistant Professor at UT Southwestern.
-She specializes in echocardiography, fetal echocardiography and caring for children and fetuses with heart conditions.
+She specializes in echocardiography, fetal echocardiography and caring for children and unborn infants with heart conditions.

 Dr. Keelan earned her medical degree at New York University School of Medicine.
 She completed her residency training in pediatrics and fellowship training in pediatric cardiology at New York Presbyterian Hospital.
 She also completed a fellowship in advanced imaging at Mount Sinai Kravis Children's Hospital.